aturner-epcc/uknnss-benchmark-grid/README.md

-The reference FoM was determined by running the reference problem on 64 Daint GH200 (16 GPU nodes) with 1 MPI processes per GPU and 9 OpenMP CPU threads per MPI process. and is marked by a *.
+The reference FoM was determined by running the reference problem on 64 Daint GH200 (16 GPU nodes) with 1 MPI process per GPU and 72 OpenMP CPU threads per MPI process. and is marked by a *.
 The projected FoM (Comparison Point) for the target problem on the target system must not be lower than this value.